Subject: Religious Studies

 Head of Subject: Miss C Sorry

-Overview of the Religious Studies Curriculum
+Overview of the RE Curriculum

 GCSE Exam Board Specifications

 The specification code for GCSE Religious Studies is Route A3 – including Component 3 Option 3: Islam C120P3

 Click here to view the GCSE RE specification